 Typically, the main camera will have the best sensor and widest-aperture lens, but you can also expect to get an ultra-wide camera too.
 These typically have a lower resolution, however, and don’t usually match the main camera for quality, though they will be fine for most users.
 You may also get a ‘macro’ camera for ultra-close-ups, though in this price range, they sometimes have very low resolution and are not necessarily worth having.
 If you’re keen on close-ups, take a look at our Top Macro Photography Tips.

-What you tend not to get even in the best budget and mid-range camera phones is a telephoto camera.
-Instead, you have to rely on a digital zoom, which will be effective but won’t provide the same quality.
+What you tend not to get even in the best budget and mid-range camera phones is a telephoto camera, except for one some models.
+Without the telephoto camera, you have to rely on a digital zoom, which will be effective but won’t provide the same quality.

 It’s also worth checking out the front ‘selfie’ camera.
 The specs vary, and if you film or photograph yourself a lot, a front camera with a good sensor and autofocus (not all have autofocus) is definitely worth having.